 Update: Due to unforeseen circumstances, Professor Mark McKenna will no longer be participating in our Sydney Writers’ Festival Panel, ‘Immersive Histories,’ on Thursday 3 May 2018.

 Historical narratives can create a powerful experience for the reader when grounded in evidence and embedded with a strong sense of place.
-Winners of the 2017 New South Wales Premier’s History Awards – Peter Hobbins and Adam Clulow – talk to Caroline Butler-Bowdon from Sydney Living Museums about how they immersed themselves in evidence and place to create rich and engaging narratives.
+Winners of the 2017 New South Wales Premier’s History Awards – Peter Hobbins and Adam Clulow – and Senior Judge, Paul Ashton, talk to Caroline Butler-Bowdon from Sydney Living Museums about the awards and how they immersed themselves in evidence and place to create rich and engaging narratives.

 When: Thursday 3 May 2018, 11:30am-12:30pm